atg-abhishek/cse-aiethics-ml-best-practices/ML_Best_Practices.md

 5. To add to the above point, there are some tools and techniques that help to minimize the non-code differences (excluding markdown) in Jupyter cells (e.g. execution counts) but still fall short of being able to provide a clear pathway for code reviews

-6. Model management and legacy should be included from day one, take a look at the section
+6. Model management and legacy should be included from day one, take a look at the section on tooling for a couple of options on that including MLFlow and DVC.

+7. Documentation Generation using tools like Sphinx (http://www.sphinx-doc.org/en/master/) while not possible for Jupyter notebooks is quite easy to implement for Python modules.

 ### Checklist before engagement